Lasagna alla Bolognese comes from Italy, but I guess you already knew that 🙂

-Looking at the etymology, most probably the name “lasagna” comes from Greek word “laganon” which means flat sheet of pasta dough.
-Other theory says that it comes from greek word “lasanon” which means “chamber pot”.
-In Italy the first time was mentioned in the book “De re coquinaria”, written in the late 4th or early 5th century AD by Marcus Gavius Apicius.
+Looking at the etymology, most probably the name “lasagna” comes from the Greek word “laganon” which means a flat sheet of pasta dough.
+Other theory says that it comes from the greek word “lasanon” which means “chamber pot”.
+In Italy, the first time was mentioned in the book “De re coquinaria”, written in the late 4th or early 5th century AD by Marcus Gavius Apicius.
 De re coquinaria described Roman cooking recipes.
-There is also another theory saying that the recipe was developed based on English dish called “Loseyn” in 14th century.
-This recipe didn’t contain tomatos, as they arrived to Europe after Columbus.
+There is also another theory saying that the recipe was developed based on an English dish called “Loseyn” in the 14th century.
+This recipe didn’t contain tomatos, as they arrived in Europe after Columbus.

 Traditional Lasagna alla Bolognese

 - 250 g minced beef